Right to sexuality: Breach of the right to privacy

 The right to privacy is a protected freedom under the UDHR, and the ICCPR which reflects the "widespread, if not universal, human need to pursue certain activities within an intimate sphere, free of outside interference.
 The possibility to do so is fundamental to personhood."
 Intimate relationships, whether between two people of the same sex or of different sexes, are among those activities that are subject to a right of privacy.
+The privacy rights extend much further than just the things you do in your home, but to your medical records, who your sexual partners are, and what your sexual status is.

-It has been successfully argued in a number of cases that criminalization of homosexual relationships is an interference with the right to privacy, including decisions in the European Court of Human Rights and the UNHRC.
+It has been successfully argued in several cases that criminalization of homosexual relationships is an interference with the right to privacy, including decisions in the European Court of Human Rights and the UNHRC.

-The freedom to decide on one's own consensual adult relationships, including the gender of that person, without the interference of the State is a fundamental human right.
-To prohibit the relationships of people of diverse sexual orientation is a breach of the right to sexuality and the right to privacy.
+The freedom to decide on one's consensual adult relationships, including the gender of that person, without the interference of the State, is a fundamental human right.
+To prohibit the relationships of people of diverse sexual orientations is a breach of the right to sexuality and the right to privacy.

 Freedom of expression, assembly and association

-Every person, by virtue of their individual autonomy, is free to express themselves, assemble and join in association with others.
+Every person, by their individual autonomy, is free to express themselves, assemble, and join in association with others.
 Freedom of expression is a protected human right under Article 19 of the UDHR and Article 19 of the ICCPR, as is the right to freedom of assembly under Article 20 of the UDHR and Article 21 of the ICCPR.

 LGBT people are discriminated against in respect of their ability to defend and promote their rights.
-Gay pride marches, peaceful demonstrations and other events promoting LGBT rights are often banned by State governments.
+State governments often ban gay pride marches, peaceful demonstrations, and other events promoting LGBT rights.

 In 2011 gay pride marches were banned in Serbia and another march in Moscow was broken up by police, who arrested thirty leading gay rights activists.

+Many individuals use pronouns that they feel are comfortable with their sexuality.
+When it comes to a female, it is typically she/her, and when it comes to a male, they use he/him.
+Nowadays, people use they/them pronouns to show that is how they go as an individual.
+There are different pronouns that people are also coming up with to go by as.

 Yogyakarta principles

 In 2005, twenty-nine experts undertook the drafting of the Yogyakarta Principles on the Application of International Human Rights Law in relation to Sexual Orientation and Gender Identity.
 The document was intended to set out experiences of human rights violations against people of diverse sexual orientation and transgender people, the application of international human rights law to those experiences and the nature of obligations on States in respect of those experiences.

-The Principles can be broadly categorised into the following:
+The Principles can be broadly categorized into the following: